Our History

 Our Mission and Vision

-We accomplish our mission by (1) prioritizing campaigns that are key leverage points for advancing systemic change, and (2) linking struggles and strengthening diverse movements with strategic action, information, and analysis.
+(2) linking struggles and strengthening movements through strategic action, information, and analysis.

 Our Principles

-We believe in the fundamental equality of all peoples and the intrinsic value of the natural world.
-Our program work is guided by these principles:
+At GJEP, we believe in the fundamental equality of all peoples and the intrinsic value of the natural world.
+Our work is guided by the following core principles:

-Championing diversity and equal rights to break down barriers and open doors to common goals and ideas.
+- Championing diversity and equal rights: We work to break down barriers, fostering common goals and shared ideas for collective liberation.

 Our Philosophy of Activism